Gay Liberation Network

 The Gay Liberation Network (GLN) is a multi-issue LGBT direct action organization based in Chicago, Illinois.
-The group was founded in September 1998, after Matthew Shepard was murdered and three gay bashings that took place in Boystown, Chicago.
+The group was founded in September 1998, after Matthew Shepard was murdered and three homophobic attacks took place in Boystown, Chicago.
 It was originally called the Chicago Anti-Bashing Network; the group changed its name in 2004 to the Gay Liberation Network.
 They describe themselves as "A Lesbian, Gay, Bisexual and Trans Direct Action Organization".

 In addition to their LGBT advocacy, the GLN regularly campaigns with non-gay groups about issues concerning immigrant's and women's rights and the wars in Iraq and Afghanistan.

 Co-founder

 Thayer co-founded the Gay Liberation Network in 1998; it was originally called the Chicago Anti-Bashing Network; the group changed its name in 2004 to the Gay Liberation Network.
 He is also the co-founder of Chicago Coalition Against War & Racism.
 Thayer has protested against the Iraq War, been investigated by the FBI, organized protests for marriage equality, traveled to Moscow, Russia to take part in a gay pride parade, and has been arrested numerous times in various protests.